WordPress/gutenberg/packages/components/src/popover/README.md

 ### `focusOnMount`: `'firstElement' | boolean`

-By default, the _first tabblable element_ in the popover will receive focus when it mounts.
+By default, the _first tabbable element_ in the popover will receive focus when it mounts.
 This is the same as setting this prop to `"firstElement"`.

+Specifying a `true` value will focus the container instead.

 Specifying a `false` value disables the focus handling entirely (this should only be done when an appropriately accessible substitute behavior exists).